lupyuen/pinephone-nuttx/README.md

 -   ["LoRa SX1262 on Apache NuttX RTOS"](https://lupyuen.github.io/articles/sx1262)

+_Will PinePhone on NuttX become a fully-functional smartphone?_

+Maybe someday?
+We're still lacking plenty of drivers: WiFi, Bluetooth LE, GPS, Audio, ...

+Probably better to start as a Feature Phone (or LoRa Communication) and build up.

 # USB Driver and LTE Modem Driver for PinePhone

 _What NuttX Drivers would we need to turn PinePhone into a Feature Phone?
 (Only Voice Calls and SMS)_